Skip to main content

 myproject:

-• Implement password reset flow
+abc1234 Implement password reset flow • 4 hours ago

-• Add email verification
+def5678 Add email verification • 3 hours ago

-• Fix CORS headers for production
+ghi9012 Fix CORS headers for production • 1 hour ago

 frontend-app:

-• Update user profile UI
+jkl3456 Update user profile UI • 2 hours ago

-• Add avatar upload
+mno7890 Add avatar upload • 30 minutes ago

 Like what you see?
-Save it:
+Generate stories from them:

-repr since "this morning" --save
+repr generate --since "this morning" --local

 Or get even more specific: